 The course team has developed very close links with a number of professional organisations in both the public sector and legal services fields.
 This has allowed for close consultation on the development of course content and the availability of unique work experience opportunities.

 For those students who wish to pursue a career in the Police force then the course works closely with South Wales Police and has developed a volunteer work programme for the students to gain valuable experience and insight into the profession.
-The course includes the option of the Operational Policing which incorporates the Certificate of Knowledge of Policing (CKP).
-It has now become essential for several Police forces to have a CKP before applying.
 This will put the students in a more advantageous position to gain employment in their chosen profession.
 The course provides a good opportunity for students who would be interested in the Fast Track route into the Police.

 The course works closely with other Public sector organisations, all of which have legal departments and the combination of both legal and public sector understanding and knowledge would be seen as a benefit to such a position.

 The team has developed close relationships with local Law firms and developing work experience opportunities which would benefit the students if they chose to extend into further legal study.

 Visit our UK/EU Tuition Fees section to find out more.

 Visit our Overseas Fees section to find out more.

 Bursaries and Scholarships